Yes, age bias and age discrimination are alive and well! But you don’t have to fall victim to it.

 Read on to find our many articles about age discrimination, and all aspects of job search for older workers.

 Keep up to date...
 Stay current...
 Read the blog posts below...

-Tips for Searching Jobs For Over 50 Anyone embarking on searching for a job for over 50 years old is aware that ageism is alive and well.
-And that […]Read More
+Tips for Searching for Jobs for Over 50s Anyone embarking on searching for a job for over 50s is aware that ageism is alive and well.
+Sadly, we know that […]Read More

 You’ve been called for a job interview so now it’s time to prepare and get ready!
 When you’re looking for a job, there’s a lot that goes into the process […]Read More